stts-se/segment_checker/README_release.txt

 ## Annotated data

 Annotated data will be placed in a folder named 'annotation', inside the project folder.
-In this example, it will be 'projects/<projectname>/annotation/'.
+In this example, it will be '<project folder>/annotation/'.
 Each segment will be saved in a file named '<id>.json'

 Example: